canonical/maas-ui/ui/README.md

 ## Setup local config

-Create a local env config:
+By default maas-ui will connect to `karura.internal`.
+If you wish to develop against a different MAAS then you can create a local env config:

 ```
 cp ui/.env.development ui/.env.development.local